konbraphat51/AnimatedWordCloud/CONTRIBUTING.md

 * Get rid of commented out codes.
 * All `#TODO` must be reported at issues.
 * Comments cannot be too much.
 Write what you intended **in English**.
+* One module's responsibility (to-do) should be only one.
+If you are trying to adding a method of another function, **make a new module**

 ### Commit message
 Please clearify what you did.